SuperNinjaCat5/vs-code-quick-edit/README.md

 ---

-A useful plugin for skill issued vim users.
+A useful plugin for preish vim users.
 It allows you to quickly open the current file or directory in vs code.
-Just type :Vscode or :Vscodefolder!
+Just type `:Vscode` or `:Vscodefolder`!
 It's that easy!

 # Installing